 - Self-Hosted videos MUST be imported from a publicly-accessible and secure HTTPS URL.

-- There are only two supported asset formats at this time:
+- Zype supports the following asset formats for self-hosted import at this time:

 - HLS (ending in /./.m3u8)